 Is couples therapy actually effective?
 Even doing online sessions?

 This form of couples counseling is reliably effective, online or in person.
+Many couples begin to see results (meaning relating to each other with more ease, care, understanding, and support) in the first couple of sessions.
 If sessions are done online, we will advise you to use a certain camera/room setup to make this work just as effective as if we were in our office.

 It seems expensive . . . are we going to need to do couples therapy for a long time?

 Truth be told, this type of couples therapy does work to get at the root of the problems, but it also teaches you how to take care of the problems as a team.
 And because of this, most couples eventually run out of a need for the therapist.
 This work often improves a relationship in a much shorter time than you might expect.

 I really want to do couples therapy, but my partner is resistant.
 What do I do?

 When all parties want more connection and security, it is possible to achieve it.
 But if it is only you, we recommend you try individual somatic therapy with us and work on your side of the relationship issues as much as possible.
 Such effort can spread in the relationship and inspire your partner to do their part as well.

 We are ready . . . what is the next step?

 Simply click the Get in Touch button below and fill out our online contact form.
 We will take it from there.